drupalprojects/mutual_credit/README.txt

 Where defaults have been appropriate, the timebanking model has been preferred.

 ENABLE MODULES
-Enable Mutual Credit API, Mutual Credit transaction forms (which depends on specially created module, user_chooser), and Views integration
-Optionally enable the other modules in the Complementary Currencies Section.
+Enable User Chooser, Entity API, Community Accounting API, Forms and form builder UI, and Views for transactions Optionally enable the other modules in the Complementary Currencies Section.
 The present author has also written, based on the needs of many groups uid_login - for LETS groups who commonly use their User ID